jamiewilbraham/azure-docs/articles/cognitive-services/containers/includes/cognitive-services-faq-note.md

 ---

 > [!TIP]
-> For more troubleshooting information and guidance, see [Cognitive Services containers frequently asked questions (FAQ)](../container-faq.md).
+> For more troubleshooting information and guidance, see [Cognitive Research Technologies containers frequently asked questions (FAQ)](../container-faq.md).